the-teachingRSE-project/competencies/competencies.md

 Moreover, we mention, that several subsections of NFDI engage in domain specific educational programs.

-#### SureSoft
+#### SURESOFT

-SureSoft [@SURESOFTLink] is a DFG funded project at TU Braunschweig and FAU Erlangen-Nürnberg fostering the sustainability of research software by helping researchers adopt practices and tools from the software engineering community [@SURESOFT2022].
-Because tools are not enough on their own but require skill-full execution, the project implements a twofold approach that combines tools and infrastructure with education in the form of workshops and training.
+SURESOFT [@SURESOFTLink] is a DFG funded project at TU Braunschweig and FAU Erlangen-Nürnberg fostering the sustainability of research software by helping researchers adopt practices and tools from the software engineering community [@SURESOFT2022].
+Because tools are not enough on their own but require skill-full execution, the project implements a twofold approach that combines tools and infrastructure with education in the form of workshops and hands-on training.
+While the training material provided by The Carpentries [@Carpentries] is more targeted towards novices, SURESOFT workshops are focused on more advanced software engineering topics like Software Design Principles, Design Patterns, Refactoring, Continuous Integration and Test Driven Development.

 #### HPC Certification Forum